Aikido of Madison

 General classes are for all skill levels, from several months to many years.
 Cost for general membership is $70 per month.

-We conduct special introductory classes two or three times a year, but you may join any time.
+We conduct a special Introductory Course two times a year, but you may join any time.
 If you’re interested in learning more, we have a page about starting your Aikido training.
 If you have any additional questions, please contact us.